googleworkspace/gws-genai-addon-sample/README.md

 # genai-gmail-companion
-A Google Workspace add-on for Gmail and Google Drive using Node.js and Googel Cloud PaLM API
+A Google Workspace add-on for Gmail and Google Drive using Node.js and Googel Developer PaLM API

 ## Setup